-\item[\textbf{Challenge 2: Scalability of Dataset Construction}] Molecule-language modeling typically requires datasets containing hundreds of thousands to millions of molecule-description pairs.
-According to MolLangBench~\cite{mollangbench}, annotating and validating a single structure description can require up to $\qty{1}{hour}$ of expert effort.
-Even hybrid pipelines that combine LLM-assisted generation with human validation remain impractical at this scale.
-Dataset construction must therefore rely on fully automated generation while maintaining high description accuracy.
+\item[\textbf{Challenge 2: Scalability of Dataset Construction}] Molecule--language modeling requires datasets containing hundreds of thousands to millions of molecule--description pairs.
+According to MolLangBench~\cite{mollangbench}, annotating and validating a single structure description can require up to $\qty{1}{h}$ of expert effort.
+Even hybrid pipelines combining LLM-assisted generation with human validation remain impractical at this scale.
+Dataset construction must therefore rely on fully automated generation.

-\item[\textbf{Challenge 3: Insufficient Structural Information}] LLMs are increasingly used to scale annotation~\cite{llm4annotation}, but accurate molecular structure descriptions generation depends heavily on the complete and precise structural information provided as input, which is not converyed by commonly used molecular representations.
-Linear representations such as SMILES~\cite{smiles} specify atom-wise connectivity through grammar rules and traversal order, but they do not directly represent structural information.
-LLMs must infer these abstractions from atom-level sequences, which we and prior work~\cite{mollangbench} find to be error-prone, particularly for molecules with complex ring topologies and long side chains.
+\item[\textbf{Challenge 3: Insufficient Structural Information}] LLMs are increasingly used to scale annotation~\cite{llm4annotation}, but generating accurate molecular structure descriptions depends heavily on complete and precise structural information, which is not conveyed by commonly used molecular representations.
+Linear representations such as SMILES~\cite{smiles} specify atom-wise connectivity through grammar rules and traversal order, but do not directly encode structural abstractions.
+LLMs must instead infer these abstractions from atom-level sequences, which we and prior work~\cite{mollangbench} find to be error-prone, particularly for molecules with complex ring topologies and long side chains.

 IUPAC nomenclature more closely reflects how chemists describe molecular structures.
-However, directly converting IUPAC names into accurate structural descriptions is non-trivial.
-Correct interpretation requires extensive knowledge of complex nomenclature rules, including tokenization conventions, locant assignment, ring labeling schemes, and fusion, bridged, and spiro descriptors.
-For example, in the illustrative example shown in Fig.\ref{fig:main_example}, interpreting the IUPAC name requires understanding how to tokenize, where and in what order to start parsing, what fusion letters mean (e.g., the `e' in fused-ring notation), and how to handle numerical locants after complex ring fusion, bridging, and spiro structures.
-Indeed, the IUPAC Blue Book~\cite{iupac_bluebook} takes over $\num{1100}$ pages to provide guidance for IUPAC nomenclature of organic compounds.
-Consequently, directly generating descriptions from IUPAC remains unreliable for precise structure description generation, as we demonstrate in ablation study (Sec.~\ref{sec:ablation_study}).
+However, correct interpretation of IUPAC names requires extensive knowledge of complex nomenclature rules, including tokenization conventions, locant assignment, ring labeling schemes, and fusion, bridged, and spiro descriptors.
+As illustrated by the example in~Fig.\ref{fig:main_example}, interpreting the IUPAC name requires understanding how to tokenize, where and in what order to start parsing, what fusion letters mean (e.g., the `e' in fused-ring notation), and how to handle numerical locants after complex ring fusion, bridging, and spiro structures.
+Indeed, the IUPAC Blue Book~\cite{iupac_bluebook} takes over $\num{1100}$ pages of guidance for organic compound nomenclature.
+Consequently, directly generating descriptions from IUPAC names remains unreliable, as we demonstrate in our ablation study (Sec.~\ref{sec:ablation_study}).

 \end{itemize}